-Variegation is defined at the phenomenon where parts of a plant leaf, stem or fruit have zones whose color varies from the surrounding tissue or from normal tissue.
+Variegation is defined as the phenomenon where parts of a plant leaf, stem or fruit have zones whose color varies from the surrounding tissue or from normal tissue.
 Variegation can be part of a plant's adaptation to its environment where the color patterns attract pollinators or seed dispersers to the plant.
-For example the purple chevrons seen on Curcuma or the purple spots on the stems of Amorphophallus.
+For example, the purple chevrons seen on Curcuma or the purple spots on the stems of Amorphophallus.
 Or a plant may be variegated due to a genetic flaw in a particular tissue that prevents the production of the normal green pigment chlorophyll...like Hostas and Agaves with yellow leaf edges.
 Or variegation can be caused by viruses or other disease organisms.

 (Article excerpt from Leaves that Light Up the Garden):

 Variegated plants are most appreciated by serious plant collectors, probably because of their uniqueness.
 If everyone has a green form of plant , then the plant collector naturally wants to have the variegated form, often simply to be different.